KDE/mygnuhealth/README.rst

 and since our resources are limited, we need to work together to make a great and sustainable project.

-In order to be elegible, we need the following information from you, your NGO or government:
+In order to be eligible, we need the following information from you, your NGO or government:

 * An introduction of the current needs